IQVIA (NYSE:IQV) Releases Q4 2021 Earnings Guidance

+IQVIA (NYSE:IQV) last released its earnings results on Thursday, October 21st.
+The medical research company reported $2.17 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.12 by $0.05.
+The company had revenue of $3.39 billion during the quarter, compared to analyst estimates of $3.35 billion.
+IQVIA had a net margin of 5.67% and a return on equity of 25.91%.
+The firm’s quarterly revenue was up 21.7% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $1.50 EPS.
+As a group, equities research analysts predict that IQVIA will post 8.28 earnings per share for the current fiscal year.

 A hedge fund recently raised its stake in IQVIA stock.
-Morgan Stanley grew its position in shares of IQVIA Holdings Inc. (NYSE:IQV) by 4.9% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 2,963,435 shares of the medical research company’s stock after acquiring an additional 137,580 shares during the quarter.
-Morgan Stanley owned about 1.55% of IQVIA worth $718,099,000 as of its most recent filing with the Securities & Exchange Commission.
-Institutional investors and hedge funds own 87.01% of the company’s stock.
+Morgan Stanley raised its holdings in shares of IQVIA Holdings Inc. (NYSE:IQV) by 4.9% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 2,963,435 shares of the medical research company’s stock after purchasing an additional 137,580 shares during the quarter.
+Morgan Stanley owned 1.55% of IQVIA worth $718,099,000 at the end of the most recent reporting period.
+87.01% of the stock is currently owned by hedge funds and other institutional investors.

 About IQVIA